 - Preheat the broiler* with a rack placed about 8 inches (20 cm) away from the top heating element (in the center of the oven) for 5 minutes.
 Tip: When broiling, you don‘t control the temperature in the oven; instead, you control the distance between the broiler and the surface of the food.
 It‘s similar to using hotter and cooler zones on your grill. *There are usually three broiler settings: Low (450ºF/232ºC), Medium (500ºF/260ºC), and High (550ºF/288ºC).
 I usually use the Medium (6 inches away) or High (8 inches away) setting.

-- Place the fish on the foil-lined baking sheet and broil on High (550ºF/288ºC) for 8–10 minutes until the surface is blistered and browned a bit.
+- Place the fish skin side up on the foil-lined baking sheet and broil on High (550ºF/288ºC) for 8–10 minutes until the surface is blistered and browned a bit.
 Please remember the cooking time varies depending on the thickness of the fish and the distance between the broiler and the food.
 You do not need to flip the fish.

 To Serve

-- Carefully remove the fish with a spatula and remove any burnt miso from the fish.
+- Carefully transfer the fish with a spatula and remove any burnt miso from the fish.
 Serve immediately.
 I serve the fish with thinly sliced red radishes and garnish it with a small green leaf from my backyard for additional color.
 We always eat this dish with rice.

 To Store